 Agile estimation has the following three characteristics:

-Team collective estimate
+Team collective estimation

 During the development of Scrum, the team shared responsibility and collectively committed to the work of each Sprint, so the estimated workload for the agile team used a collective estimation approach.
-Collective estimates typically use Planning poker as a tool, the team makes a collective estimate by playing an estimation game.
+Collective estimates typically use Planning poker as a tool, the team makes a collective estimation by playing an estimation game.
 Planning poker is considered to be the most effective and very interesting technique to do workload estimation in Agile.
 It consists of a set of numbers similar to Fibonacci numbers, including: 0, 0.5, 1, 2, 3, 5, 8, 20, 40, ?, ∞, each deck of poker card has 4 group of such Fibonacci numbers for serving for 4 people use.

 The Accuracy of Group vs. Individual Estimation